- How to create a visit in Proxyclick

 What if I am linked to multiple locations?

 In case you’re linked to different locations in Proxyclick (eg your company different offices) Proxyclick will create the visit in your home location.
 Your home location is the one you land in by default when you log in Proxyclick.
 You can change it in your personal profile if needed.

 Does Proxyclick send an invitation email on top of the meeting request?

 By default, it doesn’t.
 Visits created via the calendar integration do not trigger the Proxyclick invitation email.
 So visitors only receive one email.

-However, if you need visitors to receive both emails (calendar invite and invitation email), all you need to do is to go in Account and Settings > Integrations > Calendar > button “Configure” and set “Send the Proxyclick invitation email together with calendar invites” to “On”.
+However, if you need visitors to receive both emails (calendar invite and invitation email), all you need to do is to go in Settings > INTEGRATIONS > Calendar (button “Settings”) and enable the “Send the Proxyclick invitation email together with calendar invites” switch.

 How can I filter out specific email addresses (e.g. meeting rooms)?

 Some companies manage meeting rooms (or other resources) with email addresses.
 The meeting organizer will add the meeting room to the recipients and this will book the meeting room.
 However, as the meeting room address is not in Proxyclick’s colleagues list (it is not a person, it is a resource), a visitor will be created in Proxyclick (example: MeetingRoomPicasso@company.com).